adanzweig/laravel-benfords-law/README.md

 The API will return appropriate HTTP status codes for various error states:

 - `400 Bad Request`: Input validation errors (e.g., non-integer or negative numbers).

-## Security
-The project uses Laravel's built-in security features, such as prepared SQL statements, to protect against SQL injection and other common security vulnerabilities.

 ## Contact Information
 For any queries or further assistance, please contact [Adan Zweig] at [adanzweig@gmail.com].